PetrDvorak221465/Digital-electronics-1/Labs/02-logic/README.md

         *assert* ((s_B_greater_A = '0') and (s_B_equals_A = '1') and (s_B_less_A = '0'))
         *report* "Test failed for input combination: 0011, 0011" *severity* error;

-        -- Report a note at the end of stimulus process *report* "Stimulus process finished" *severity* note;
+        *report* "Stimulus process finished" *severity* note;
         wait;
     *end process* p_stimulus;